Real-World Example: Unpermitted Sign Violation in NYC Residential Zone.

 Resolving a DOB violation can be time‑consuming and requires careful attention to deadlines, paperwork, and inspections.
 This guide simplifies and explains the procedures to help homeowners navigate the process efficiently, without eliminating all stress or delays.

-There are two main ways to correct this violation.
+There are two main ways to correct this type of violation.
 The faster option is detailed first below:

 OPTION 1 (Recommended): Remove the sign completely